-The Educational Technology Services Team at the Santa Clara County Office of Education aligns their micro-credentials and open digital badges to the ISTE Standards for Teachers, CA Common Core State Standards, P21 Framework for 21st Century Learning, and the CA Continuum of Teaching Practice.
+The Educational Technology Services Team at the Santa Clara County Office of Education aligns their micro-credentials and open digital badges to the ISTE Standards for Educators, CA Common Core State Standards, P21 Framework for 21st Century Learning, and the CA Continuum of Teaching Practice.
 Additionally, the team builds with student learning and classroom pedagogy at the forefront of their instructional design.

 Micro-credentials are miniature, digital transcripts of learning.
 They contain a collection of skills and competencies that are specific and targeted.
 They also contain metadata which includes information about who is issuing the credential, when it was earned, what was done to earn it, and details about the specific learning.